 The expansion Devil Rays unveil their official game uniforms during a special fashion show staged at the Florida Aquarium.
 The black, green and blue jersey, which the team will start wearing in 1998, features a manta ray as its logo.

 Ken Griffey Jr., who wants to be nearer his family in Orlando, asks the Mariners to move him to a team that is closer to Florida.
-The superstar outfielder will get his wish in February when Seattle trades him to the Reds for Mike Cameron, Antonio Perez and Brett Tomko, and minor leager Jake Meyer.
+The superstar outfielder will get his wish in February when Seattle trades him to the Reds for Mike Cameron, Antonio Perez, and Brett Tomko, and minor leaguer Jake Meyer.

 Wrigley Field is granted preliminary landmark status by the Commission on Chicago Landmarks.
 Any plans to refurbish or tear down the Cubs' home since 1916 will have to be reviewed by this panel.

 After a groundskeeper finds a grenade in the Wrigley Field turf, police bomb and arson investigators are called to evaluate the right field discovery.
 The rusty, hollowed-out shell turns out to be harmless and its origins remain a mystery.

 Pat Gillick signs a three-year deal becoming the Phillies' general manager.
 The 68 year-old, who has held the same position with the Orioles, Blue Jays and Mariners, has led his teams to two World Series titles and nine playoff appearances.

 Matt Wieters becomes the first Baltimore backstop to win the Rawlings Gold Glove Award.
 The 25 year-old All-Star catcher, who appeared in 132 games behind the plate last season for the Orioles, was voted by the American League managers and coaches as the best defensive player in his position.